Saint Helena earwig: History

 The Saint Helena earwig was first discovered by Danish entomologist Johan Christian Fabricius, who named it Labidura herculeana in 1798.
-It later became confused with the smaller and more familiar shore earwig Labidura riparia, was demoted to a subspecies of that species in 1904 and received little attention from science.
+It later became confused with the smaller and more familiar shore earwig Labidura riparia, was demoted to a subspecies of that species in 1904, and received little attention from science.
 It was all but forgotten until it was rediscovered in 1962 when two ornithologists, Douglas Dorward and Philip Ashmole, found some enormous dry tail pincers while searching for bird bones.
-They were given to zoologist Arthur Loveridge who confirmed they belonged to a huge earwig.
-The remains were forwarded to F. E. Zeuner, who named it as a new species Labidura loveridgei.
+They were given to zoologist Arthur Loveridge, who confirmed they belonged to a huge earwig.
+The remains were forwarded to F. E. Zeuner, who named it as a new species, Labidura loveridgei.

 In 1965, entomologists found live specimens in burrows under boulders in Horse Point Plain.
-While they were thought to be a separate species L. loveridgei, once examined they were found to be the same as L. herculeana, and this was reinstated as their official scientific name (L. loveridgei became a junior synonym).
+While they were thought to be a separate species, L. loveridgei, once examined, they were found to be the same as L. herculeana, and this was reinstated as their official scientific name (L. loveridgei became a junior synonym).
 Other searches since the 1960s have not succeeded in finding the earwig.
 It was allegedly last seen alive in 1967.

 On 4 January 1982, the Saint Helena Philatelic Bureau issued a commemorative stamp depicting the earwig, which brought attention to its conservation.
 In the spring of 1988, a two-man search called Project Hercules was launched by London Zoo, but was unsuccessful.
 In April 1995 another specimen of earwig remains was found.
 It proved that the earwigs not only lived in gumwood forests but, before breeding seabirds were wiped out by introduced predators, they also lived in seabird colonies.

-In 2005 Howard Mendel from the Natural History Museum conducted a search, with Philip and Myrtle Ashmole, to no avail.
+In 2005 Howard Mendel from the Natural History Museum conducted a search with Philip and Myrtle Ashmole, to no avail.

+In 2023 British arachnologist Danniella Sherwood, with support from Saint Helenian colleagues from the government of Saint Helena and the Saint Helena National Trust, negotiated the donation and repatriation of a giant earwig specimen from the Royal Museum for Central Africa to Saint Helena, so that the island could have an intact specimen in their museum.
+The specimen arrived at the Museum of Saint Helena later the same year.

 Conservation status

-The earwig has not been seen alive since 1967 despite searches for it in 1988, 1993, 2003 and 2005.
-It is possibly extinct due to habitat loss, "by the removal of nearly all surface stones.. ... for construction", as well as predation by introduced rodents, mantids, and centipedes (Scolopendra morsitans).
+The earwig has not been seen alive since 1967, despite searches for it in 1988, 1993, 2003, 2005, and 2023.
+It is most likely extinct due to habitat loss, "by the removal of nearly all surface stones.. ... for construction", as well as predation by introduced rodents, mantids, and centipedes (Scolopendra morsitans).
 In 2014, the IUCN changed their assessment of L. herculeana on the IUCN Red List from Critically Endangered to Extinct.